-Senior Staff Technical Project Manager, World Wide Studios at Sony Playstation
+Senior Staff Technical Project Manager, Sony Playstation

 Mine Okano is a Senior Staff Technical Project Manager at Sony PlayStation where she is responsible for leading global project and program management within the World Wide Studios division, supporting game development and Information Technology initiatives.
 Mine has more than 17 years of experience in the technology industry.
 Prior to working at Sony PlayStation, Mine was the Director of Project Management for a leading San Diego Web development and digital consulting agency, where she helped numerous Fortune 500 companies redesign and modernize their Web presence, e-commerce platforms, and technology infrastructure.